 §746.1319.
 Does Licensing approve training resources or trainers for training hours?

-No. We do not approve or endorse training resources or trainers for training hours; however you must ensure you and your employees receive training that:
+We do not approve or endorse training resources or trainers for training hours; however, you must ensure you and your employees receive training that:

 (1) Meets the criteria specified in §746.1317 of this title (relating to Must the training for my caregivers and the director meet certain criteria?);